OperatorFoundation/Shadow-go/README.md

 # shadow

 Shadowsocks is a fast, free, and open-source encrypted proxy project, used to circumvent Internet censorship by utilizing a simple, but effective encryption and a shared password.
+Shadow is a Pluggable Transports implementing the Go API from the [Pluggable Transports 3.0 specification](https://github.com/Pluggable-Transports/Pluggable-Transports-spec/blob/main/releases/PTSpecV3.0/Pluggable%20Transport%20Specification%20v3.0%20-%20Go%20Transport%20API%20v3.0.md).

 ## Shapeshifter